Lunexa-Project/Lunexa-Gui/README.md

 Packaging for your favorite distribution would be a welcome contribution!

-## Compiling the LXAGUI from source
+## Compiling the lunexa-gui-gui from source

 *Note*: Qt 5.9.7 is the minimum version required to build the GUI.